Language examinations

 C1 descriptions

-Additional benefits of taking the CIOL assessment:
+Additional benefits of taking the CIOL LLA:

 Candidates achieving C1 satisfy the language evidence needed for Associate Member (ACIL) or Member (MCIL), depending on experience (membership fees apply; a discount is available on your first year).